Table of Contents

 To make mooncake filling

-- When the black sesame seeds cool off, transfer to a food processor.
+- Add the black sesame seeds into a food processor.
 Blend until the sesame seeds start to seep oil and thicken, about 2 minutes.
-Use a spatula to thoroughly scrape the paste from the the walls and bottom of the food processor.
-Blend again until it forms a fine paste, about 1 minute.
+Use a spatula to thoroughly scrape the paste from the walls and bottom of the food processor.
+Blend again until it forms a fine paste, 1 to 2 minutes.
 Scrape the paste from the walls and bottom.

-- Add confectioners sugar and butter.
+- Add sugar and white beans.
 Blend again until everything is fully mixed.
-Transfer to a bowl.
+If the paste is too thick to blend, you can add a very small amount of water.
+Transfer the paste to a bowl.

 To make mooncake dough

-- Combine golden syrup and kansui in a large bowl.
-Mix with a spatula until emulsified (*footnote 3).
+- Combine golden syrup, kansui, vegetable oil and salt in a large bowl.
+Mix with a spatula until emulsified.

-- When the flour is fully combined, shape the dough into a ball.
+- When the flour is fully combined, shape the dough into a ball with your hands.
 The dough should be soft and a bit sticky but still hold its shape.
-Slowly add more flour if the dough is too difficult to handle.
-Gently knead the dough a few times with hands (*footnote 4), with a folding motion.
 Seal with plastic wrap.
-Let rest for 30 minutes.
+Let rest for 2 hours.

 To assemble mooncakes

 - Slide the plastic pattern disc into the mooncake mold, pattern side down.
-Sometimes you need to twist the handle a bit to make the pattern disc slide to the end.
+Twist the handle to lock the pattern disc so it’s secure.

-- Beat the egg yolk with a pinch of salt in a small bowl.
+- Meanwhile, make the egg wash by beating the egg yolk with milk (or water) in a small bowl.

 - Remove the mooncakes from the oven.
-Brush a thin layer of egg wash on the surface of the mooncakes.
-Only brush the top surfaces, not the vertical surfaces.
-If you accidentally brush too much egg wash and it fills up the pattern, use a small brush to clean the gaps and remove excess egg wash.
+Brush a thin layer of egg wash onto the surface of the mooncakes.
+Only brush the top surfaces, not the vertical (side) surfaces.
+Try to only brush it onto the arched pattern, and not the recessed concave area.
+If you accidentally brush too much egg wash and it fills in the pattern, use a small brush to clean the gaps and remove the excess egg wash.

-- Place mooncakes back in the oven and continue baking until the egg wash turns golden brown, about 8 minutes.
+- Place the mooncakes back in the oven and lower the oven temperature to 350°F (176°C).
+Continue baking until the egg wash turns golden brown, 12 to 15 minutes.

-- Let mooncakes cool in the tray before removing (*footnote 6).
-Use a spatula to gently push mooncakes to detach them from the baking tray.
-Transfer to a plate to cool completely.
+- Let mooncakes cool on the tray for 20 minutes before removing (*footnote 5).
+Then transfer to a plate to cool completely.

-- Store mooncakes in an airtight container.
-The mooncakes can be served after 24 hours, and they will look and taste better after 3 days.
+- Once cooled completely, store the mooncakes in an airtight container.
+The mooncakes can be served after 24 hours, and they will look and taste better after 2 days.
+(Footnote 6)

 Notes